gcarbo01/db-schema-design-guidelines/README.md

 .
 Status management   <br>
 . etc   <br>
 Document management, as such, is just another workflow that carries as its main entity a document where the editions and approvals are visually stamped and notated.
 Some document engines specialise in managing document SDKs, so the edition of documents is done in the actual document media.   <br>
-If there are no special requirements about the specific format of the “document” whilst the media file goes through several workflow steps (for example, PDF, Word, etc.), then the document management can be accomplished by a normal workflow engine.
+Suppose there are no special requirements about the specific format of the “document” whilst the media file goes through several workflow steps (for example, PDF, Word, etc.).
+In that case, document management can be accomplished by a normal workflow engine.
 The last stage of the workflow can generate a pdf file.  <br>
 Storage:  <br>
 .
 Dedicated storage engine.   <br>
 .
 APIs optimised to manage documents.   <br>